-DonorsChoose is a good choice for individual teachers or teacher teams seeking supplies or funds for class trips and class visitors
+DonorsChoose is a good choice for individual teachers or teacher teams seeking supplies or funds for class trips and class visitors.

 Public school teachers post classroom project requests (for materials, class trips or class visitors) on this site, and donors can give any amount to the project.
 When a project reaches its funding goal, DonorsChoose ships the materials to the school.
 Teachers must provide photos of the project taking place and a letter with insight into how funds were spent.
-Gifts over $50 require hand-written thank-yous from the students.
+Gifts over $50 require hand-written thank you letters from the students.

 GiveMN is an excellent choice for major school-focused projects.

 Your school’s GiveMN page can be used to raise large or small amounts, in year-long campaigns or short-term projects.
 GiveMN is well-known as the state’s primary online funding site, due largely to its annual Give to the Max Day.

 Fees: 6.9% of each donation goes to Give.MN (4.9% to cover credit card processing and the technology side of the platform, and 2.0% to support GiveMN programs).
 Donors have the option to cover those costs by paying the fee themselves, and according to GiveMN, 80% of donors opt to cover the fee.